Harold Tillman

 Harold Tillman CBE (born 15 October 1945) is an English retail entrepreneur and investor.
-He was formerly head of Jaeger and Aquascutum, who was awarded CBE in 2010.
+He was formerly head of Jaeger and Aquascutum, and has been awarded CBE in 2010.
 Until September 2014, Tillman was chair of the British Fashion Council.
 In 2016, he became chair of the Ethical Fashion Group and in 2016 he was appointed Chair of Fashion Matters, London College of Fashion's fundraising committee.
 In 2019, he was Chief Barker of Variety the children's charity.
 Most recently, in 2020, Tillman was appointed Enterprise and Business Advisor for the London College of Fashion.

 Early life

 Tillman was born into a Jewish family and grew up in south London.
 He was the only child of a Yorkshire-born tailor father who trained at Montague Burton's, and a milliner mother.
 As his father's business developed, the family moved to Streatham and then Wimbledon, where Tillman went to Balham Central School for Boys.